Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/aggregates.md

 ## What is an Aggregate?

 An aggregate is an entity.

-It requires an explicit identification field and its state is expected to change during an instance’s lifecycle.
+It requires an explicit identification field,
+And its state is expected to change during an instance’s lifecycle.

 However, it is much more than just an entity.